barryclark/jekyll-now/_posts/2018-9-18-docl-sqlite-version-of-dynamo.md

 ---
 layout: post
-title: Docl: Sqlite version of DynamoDB
+title: Docl - Sqlite version of DynamoDB
 ---

 I have been using Sqlite locally in my side-projects as it is very thin, light and very easy to create and delete.
 But recently, I have been working with DynamoDB where I am trying to apply and understand the benefits of using a non relational database (or a well designed and scalable key-value database on AWS?)
 Therefore, I decided to create something similar that adds more flexibility to my side projects when I deploy them in the cloud.